You know, folks, speaking of Greece, there's another good comparison to what we're doing in Greece.

 Thank you very much, sir.

-Hey, uh, I work for a company that builds wind towers in San Bernino County.
+Hey, I work for a company that builds wind towers in San Bernardino County.

-And uh I've only uh been with a company for a short time, and it's it's a union company.
+And I've only been with the company for a short time, and it's a union company.

-And uh in December we had like a layoff of 50 people, and uh now uh probably in June or July, we're completely out of winter work.
+And now, probably in June or July, we're completely out of wind tower work.

-So that's right, because they can't think that we're gonna have a layoff there at the plant where we make wind hours, and that's about 200 people.
+So we're saying that we're going to have a layoff there at the plant where we make wind towers, and that's about 200 people.

-Well, and we know we know this because the mayor of Los Angeles had to cancel his green energy program two weeks after he announced it, because everybody figured out that the re the uh the uh utility prices were gonna go up 38% for it.
+Well, and we know this because the mayor of Los Angeles had to cancel his green energy program two weeks after he announced it because everybody figured out that the utility prices were going to go up 38% for it.

 So here you've built a bunch of useless wind towers.